Jax Taylor Claims Kristen Doute Is ‘Wishy-Washy,’ Lied To ‘Pump Rules’ Cast About Ex-Boyfriend Brian Carter

 “I hope they can find each other again, like that would be great ’cause then we can be together again and I don’t have to do this with this person, and this with that person.
 It’s like our parents are divorced,” she explained.

 As The Inquisitr previously reported, Taylor also suggested that Doute and her co-stars wouldn’t be making up any time soon during an interview with Access Hollywood last month.
-At the time, Taylor said that because he’s a realest, he’s not giving too much hope to the situation.
+At the time, Taylor said that because he’s a realist, he’s not giving too much hope to the situation.

 “I think Katie and Stassi have gotten older and they’re starting to realize this is not worth it anymore,” he explained, via a clip shared on YouTube.